kumuluz/kumuluzee-samples/kumuluzee-config-etcd/README.md

 ## Prerequisites

-To run this sample you will need an instance of etcd.
-Here is an example on how to run an etcd instance with docker:
+To run this sample you will need an etcd instance.
+Note that such setup with only one etcd node is not viable for production environments, but only for developing purposes.
+Here is an example on how to quickly run an etcd instance with docker:

    ```bash
     $ docker run -d --net=host \